Citations and Appeals

 First Level Appeal-Administrative Review by Parking Services

 Citations may be contested by contacting the College Safety and Police Department within 21 (twenty-one) calendar days from the date of the citation.
-Citation appeals may be submitted in person, by telephone or in writing.
+Citation appeals may be submitted online or in writing.
 Citation appeals submitted through the mail must be postmarked within the 21 (twenty-one) day limit.

 Second Level Appeal-Arbitration Hearing by Outside Entity